2024-25 Edition

 https://www.lib.uci.edu/

-Established in 1963 as one of the founding academic units on campus, the UCI Libraries connects users—faculty, researchers, scholars, students, staff, or community members—to information resources, facilitating the creation, preservation, and sharing of knowledge in all disciplines.
-The Libraries support the research needs of the campus and wider community through the Libraries’ website and at four library facilities: the Langson Library, the Science Library, and the Libraries Gateway Study Center on the UCI campus, and the Grunigen Medical Library at the UCI Medical Center in Orange, California.
+Established in 1963 as one of the founding academic units on campus, UCI Libraries connect users—faculty, researchers, scholars, students, staff, and community members—to information resources, facilitating the creation, preservation, and sharing of knowledge in all disciplines.
+The Libraries support the research needs of the campus and wider community through the Libraries’ website and at four library facilities: Langson Library, Science Library, and Libraries' Gateway Study Center on the UCI campus, and Grunigen Medical Library at the UCI Medical Center in Orange, California.

 Langson Library: The Jack Langson Library supports research and teaching in the arts, humanities, social sciences, social ecology, education, and business/management.

-Special Collections and Archives: The Special Collections and Archives department holds non-circulating collections of rare books, archives, manuscripts, photographs, maps, and pamphlets, emphasizing; the Critical Theory Archive; Southeast Asian Archive; Orange County Regional History collection; the Dance and Performing Arts collections; the personal papers of distinguished UCI faculty, including Nobel Laureates; and the University Archives.
+Special Collections and Archives: The Special Collections and Archives department holds non-circulating collections of rare books, archives, manuscripts, photographs, maps, and pamphlets; the Critical Theory Archive; the Southeast Asian Archive; the Orange County Regional History collection; the Dance and Performing Arts collections; the personal papers of distinguished UCI faculty, including Nobel Laureates; and the University Archives.

 Libraries’ Gateway Study Center: Located across the plaza from the Langson Library, the Libraries Gateway Study Center provides comfortable individual and group study areas as well as late-night study hours throughout the academic year.